A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 (50496, 3)

-We can see that the image has been converted to a 2-dimensional array.
-Next, fit the k-means algorithm on this reshaped array and obtain the clusters.
-The cluster_centers_ function of k-means will return the cluster centers and labels_ function will give us the label for each pixel (it will tell us which pixel of the image belongs to which cluster).
+The image has been converted to a 2-dimensional array.
+Next, the k-means algorithm is fitted to this reshaped array to obtain the clusters.
+The cluster_centers_ function of k-means returns the cluster centers, and the labels _ function gives us the label for each pixel (it tells us which pixel of the image belongs to which cluster).

-I have chosen 5 clusters for this article but you can play around with this number and check the results.
-Now, let’s bring back the clusters to their original shape, i.e. 3-dimensional image, and plot the results.
+I have chosen 5 clusters for this article, but you can play around with this number and check the results.
+Now, let’s return the clusters to their original shape, a 3-dimensional image, and plot the results.

 clustering based segmentation

 Amazing, isn’t it?
-We are able to segment the image pretty well using just 5 clusters.
+We can segment the image pretty well using just 5 clusters.
 I’m sure you’ll be able to improve the segmentation by increasing the number of clusters.

-k-means works really well when we have a small dataset.
+K-means works well when we have a small dataset.
 It can segment the objects in the image and give impressive results.
-But the algorithm hits a roadblock when applied on a large dataset (more number of images).
+However, the algorithm hits a roadblock when applied to a large dataset (more images).

 It looks at all the samples at every iteration, so the time taken is too high.
 Hence, it’s also too expensive to implement.
 And since k-means is a distance-based algorithm, it only applies to convex datasets and is unsuitable for clustering non-convex clusters.

-Finally, let’s look at a simple, flexible and general approach for image segmentation.
+Finally, let’s look at a simple, flexible, and general approach for segmentation in image processing.

 Mask R-CNN

-Data scientists and researchers at Facebook AI Research (FAIR) pioneered a deep learning architecture, called Mask R-CNN, that can create a pixel-wise mask for each object in an image.
-This is a really cool concept so follow along closely!
+Data scientists and researchers at Facebook AI Research (FAIR) pioneered a deep learning architecture called Mask R-CNN that can create a pixel-wise mask for each object in an image.
+This is a cool concept so follow along closely!

 Mask R-CNN is an extension of the popular Faster R-CNN object detection architecture.
 Mask R-CNN adds a branch to the already existing Faster R-CNN outputs.
 The Faster R-CNN method generates two things for each object in the image: